Lsan2401/RMSIN/README.md

 ```

 ## Acknowledgements
 Code in this repository is built on [LAVT](https://github.com/yz93/LAVT-RIS).
-We'd like to thank for open sourcing their project.
+We'd like to thank the authors for open sourcing their project.